-42 Social, environmental and corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments.

-- It is recognised that ESG factors can influence long term investment performance and the ability to achieve long term sustainable returns.
-The Committee consider the Fund's approach to ESG in two key areas: - a) Sustainable investment / Environmental and social factors - considering the financial impact of environmental, social and governance (ESG) factors on its investments. - b) Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process. - 44 In combination these two matters are often referred to as 'Responsible Investment', or 'RI' and this is the preferred terminology of the fund.
-The Committee takes RI matters seriously and will not appoint any manager unless they can show evidence that RI considerations are an integral part of their investment decisionmaking processes.
+- 41 Social, environmental and corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments.
+Nonfinancial factors may be considered to the extent that they are not significantly detrimental to the investment return and the Committee is satisfied that members share their concerns. - 42 It is recognised that ESG factors can influence long term investment performance and the ability to achieve long term sustainable returns.
+The Committee consider the Fund's approach to ESG in two key areas: - a) Sustainable investment / Environmental and social factors - considering the financial impact of environmental, social and governance (ESG) factors on its investments. - b) Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.
+The Committee supports the Stewardship Code and intends to become a signatory. - 43 In combination these two matters are often referred to as 'Responsible Investment', or 'RI' and this is the preferred terminology of the fund.
+Effective management of financially material ESG risks should support the requirement to protect investment returns over the long term.
+The Committee takes RI matters seriously and will not appoint any manager unless they can show evidence that RI considerations are an integral part of their investment decision-making processes.
 Following appointment managers are required to report any changes in their approach to RI to Officers.